ivanachillee/ivanachillee/README.md

 <h1>Hey there 👋 ‏‏‎Take a seat.</h1>

 Welcome to my GitHub!
-I’m Ivan, a data scientist and software developer based in Dublin<sup>(*)</sup>.
+I’m Ivan, a Data Scientist and Software Developer based in Dublin<sup>(*)</sup>.
 I am currently thinking new innovative ideas that allow me to intersect all of my different types of knowledge to create astounding projects, so if you see it a little empty, that’s why!<br>

 🔮 I’m currently working on [Seattle Senses: Talking a walk around the city, through data.](https://github.com/ivanachillee/seattle-senses)<br>
 💬 Ask me about... everything!